felias-fogg/dw-link/docs/manual.md

 This is not the place to tell you all about what can be configured in the `platformio.ini` file.
 There is one important point, though.
 PlatformIO debugging will always choose the *default environment* or, if this is not set, the first environment in the config file.

-You may have noticed the file `platformio.ini-with-dw-server` in the project folder, where a  `debug_sever` is mentioned:
+You may have noticed that there is an alternate INI file `platformio.ini-with-dw-server` in the project folder, where a  `debug_sever` is mentioned:

 ```
 debug_server = dw-server.py
       -p 3333
 ```

 Instead of communicating directly over the serial line, which implies that one always has to specify the serial device, which sometimes changes, here a debug server is used, which communicates over a TCP/IP connection.
 This server discovers the serial line the hardware debugger is connected to and then provides a serial-to-TCP/IP bridge.
-You can use this INI file, provided the Python module *PySerial* is installed and the script is stored in an executable path, i.e., in /usr/local/bin on an *nix machine.
+You can use this INI file (by renaming it `platform.ini`), provided the Python module *PySerial* is installed and the dw-server script is stored in an executable path, i.e., in /usr/local/bin on an *nix machine.

 When creating new projects, you can take this project folder as a blue print and modify and extend `platformio.ini` according to your needs.
 You can find an extensive description of how to do that in the [PlatformIO documentation](https://docs.platformio.org/en/stable/projectconf/index.html).
 A very [readable introduction to debugging](https://piolabs.com/blog/insights/debugging-introduction.html) using PlatformIO has been written by [Valerii Koval](https://www.linkedin.com/in/valeros/).
 It explains the general ideas and all the many ways how to interact with the PlatformIO GUI.
 [Part II](https://piolabs.com/blog/insights/debugging-embedded.html) of this introduction covers embedded debugging.